aridjayarecipes/cutesrecipes.web.app/content/post/1860-recipe-of-perfect-carrot-fritters.md

 ##### Instructions to make Carrot Fritters:

 1. Combine all ingredients.
 Mix well.
 Leave for five minutes or so.
-1. If it's too runny, add more flour.
-If it's too thick, add a bit of water.
+1. If it&#39;s too runny, add more flour.
+If it&#39;s too thick, add a bit of water.
 1. Heat oil in a pan.
 Scoop batter bit by bit and pan-fry until the color darkens.